asciidisco/Backbone.Rpc/README.md

 ## Backbone.Rpc

-#### Plugin for using the backbone js library with a remote json-rpc handler instead of the default REST one
+#### Plugin for using the backbone js library with json-rpc instead of the native REST implementation

 ## Introduction
 In nearly every javascript developers life, there is a point when you need to work with